 Jones’ aims and making him a wealthy man.

-The mutual understanding and goodwill between the British government and Reuters had prevented the need for any direct control.
+The degree of mutual understanding and goodwill between the British government and Reuters had prevented the need for any direct control.
 So why did the Ministry of Information intervene in 1941?
-The answer lies in Roderick Jones’ autocratic administration of the company.
+The answer to this lies in Roderick Jones’ autocratic administration of the company.
 The fortunes of Reuters mirrored those of the Empire, whose position in the global order was gradually beginning to shrink.
-Competition from American agencies and heavily subsidized Continental ones had begun to eat into Reuters’ market share.
+Competition from American agencies and heavily subsidized continental ones had begun to eat into Reuters’ market share.
 Coupled to a style of management that was stifling, capricious and took little heed of the Reuters board, Jones’ position started to weaken.
 Though he had ensured the company’s immediate future by restructuring some of its operations and selling the agency to the PA, it was not enough.
 Elements of the board and the Foreign Office began to look for ways to push him out.

-Before the war Jones had started negotiating with the Foreign Office for assistance in improving its services.
-The Foreign Office had pointed out that increasing mistakes made by Reuters in its reports compromised the government, since both were so closely associated by foreign observers.
+Before the war, Jones had started negotiating with the Foreign Office for assistance in improving its services.
+The Foreign Office had pointed out that increasing mistakes made by Reuters in its reports compromised the British government, since both were so closely associated by foreign observers.
 Jones argued that foreign agencies were so heavily subsidized that Reuters’ product was expensive in comparison.
 These discussions led to a suggestion for what was in effect an indirect subsidy - lower rates for wireless transmission and support for increasing wordage to the continent and elsewhere.
 By September 1939, Jones was able to present to the Reuters board a contract with the government that would generate enough income to secure the company’s finances whilst retaining its independence.
 The board accepted the contract.

 Jones claimed that he had never considered the letter as an agreement.
 He had never responded to it and the clauses it contained, which left their status ambiguous.
 It is unclear if, when the letter’s clauses were raised by the Ministry during discussions with Reuters in 1941, they were genuinely considered by the Ministry as part of the final contract.
 But the effect in doing so was entirely deliberate.
-The board lost all trust in Jones, and his position was now untenable.
+The board lost all trust in Jones, and his position was made untenable.
 He resigned on 4 February 1941.

 The Ministry and the Foreign Office had